LLeiSong/ehseg/README.md

 Warmly welcome contributors to make pull request.

 ### Acknowledgement

-This package is part of project ["Combining Spatially-explicit Simulation of Animal Movement and Earth Observation to Reconcile Agriculture and Wildlife Conservation"](https://github.com/users/LLeiSong/projects/2).
+The primary support for this work was provided by Omidyar Network’s Property Rights Initiative, now PLACE.
-This project is funded by NASA FINESST program (award number: 80NSSC20K1640).
+This package is also part of project ["Combining Spatially-explicit Simulation of Animal Movement and Earth Observation to Reconcile Agriculture and Wildlife Conservation"](https://github.com/users/LLeiSong/projects/2), which is funded by NASA FINESST program (award number: 80NSSC20K1640).